waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Electric (player) vs. Psychic (opponent) -> No Effect (Immune)

 ## VI.
 Critical Self-Corrections
 - **CRITICAL SELF-CORRECTION (T28681):** Hallucinated that Silph Co.
 5F was fully explored.
 There were 6 reachable unseen tiles.
 I MUST return to Silph Co.
-5F and explore it completely after this battle.
+5F and explore it completely after healing.
 This is a top priority.
+- **CRITICAL SELF-CORRECTION (T28728):** Experienced a major hallucination loop, misidentifying my location for multiple turns.
+I must be more rigorous in checking Game State Information against my assumptions.